The Great Global Warming Swindle: Reactions from scientists

-Criticism from two scientists featured in the programme
+Criticism from two scientists featured

 Carl Wunsch

 Carl Wunsch, professor of Physical Oceanography at MIT, is featured in the Channel 4 version of the programme.
 Afterwards he said that he was "completely misrepresented" in the film and had been "totally misled" when he agreed to be interviewed.
 He called the film "grossly distorted" and "as close to pure propaganda as anything since World War Two", and he lodged a complaint with Ofcom.
 He particularly objected to how his interview material was used:

 In the part of The Great Climate Change Swindle where I am describing the fact that the ocean tends to expel carbon dioxide where it is warm, and to absorb it where it is cold, my intent was to explain that warming the ocean could be dangerous—because it is such a gigantic reservoir of carbon.
 By its placement in the film, it appears that I am saying that since carbon dioxide exists in the ocean in such large quantities, human influence must not be very important—diametrically opposite to the point I was making—which is that global warming is both real and threatening.